gradle/develocity-actions/README.md

 ## terms-of-service-acceptance/run

-A composite action to verify that Gradle Terms of Service have been accepted.
+A composite action to verify that Develocity Terms of Service have been accepted.

-The action succeeds if the pull-request contributors are recorded in the signature file, fails otherwise.
+This action checks if the user submitting a pull-request has accepted the Terms of Service.
+If the user has previously accepted the terms, then the action succeeds.
+If not, a comment is made on the pull-request asking the user to accept and the action fails.
+The user can then accept the Terms of Service by responding with a specific comment on the pull-request.

-Contributors can accept the Terms of Service by commenting the pull-request, explore the [cla-assistant-lite documentation](https://github.com/marketplace/actions/cla-assistant-lite) for more details.
+See the [cla-assistant-lite documentation](https://github.com/marketplace/actions/cla-assistant-lite) for more details.

 **Dependencies**:

 - [cla-assistant-lite](https://github.com/marketplace/actions/cla-assistant-lite)

-**Event Trigger**:
+**Event Triggers**:

-- `pull_request_target`
-- `issue-comment`
+This action should be configured to respond to the following event triggers:
+- `pull_request_target`: to check if the user has previously accepted the Terms of Service when submitting the pull-request.
+- `issue-comment`: to check if any new pull-request comment is accepting the Terms of Service.

 **Permissions**:

+The following permissions are required for this action to operate:
 - `contents: write`: to create/edit the signature file
 - `pull-requests: write`: to comment the pull-request
 - `actions: write`: to update the pull-request status check